 The Victorian Government values and celebrates diversity.
 It affirms the right to equality, fairness and decency for lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) Victorians, and is committed to removing discrimination from Victorian laws, services and society.

-The LGBTIQ Justice Working Group has been established to support the LGBTIQ taskforce.
+The LGBTIQ+ Justice Working Group has been established to support the LGBTIQ+ Taskforce.

-About the taskforce
+About the LGBTIQ+ Taskforce

-About the Justice Working Group
+About the LGBTIQ+ Justice Working Group

 - provide subject matter advice to the taskforce and the relevant government departments on matters of government policy, programs and services